Lambda quotas

 Other services

 Quotas for other services, such as Amazon Identity and Access Management (IAM), Amazon CloudFront (Lambda@Edge), and Amazon Virtual Private Cloud (Amazon VPC), can impact your Lambda functions.
-For more information, see Amazon service quotas in the Amazon Web Services General Reference, and Using Amazon Lambda with other services.
+For more information, see Amazon Web Services service quotas in the Amazon Web Services General Reference, and Invoking Lambda with events from other Amazon services.